HathorNetwork/hathor-wallet-service-old/docs/SOP.md

 In case it's not possible to build a downtime-safe migration (this can happen), we have a maintenance mode in place that should be enabled before deploying, or before approving the deployment request in CodePipeline.
 Check below how to enable it.

+### Adding new environment variables

+If you need to add new environment variables, there are some steps that should be taken.

+Let's say we want to add the `ENV_VAR_1` env var.

+First step would be to add it to the [serverless.yml](https://github.com/HathorNetwork/hathor-wallet-service/blob/master/serverless.yml) file, under `provider.environment`.

+Then, you need to add it in [.codebuild/buildspec.yml](https://github.com/HathorNetwork/hathor-wallet-service/blob/master/.codebuild/buildspec.yml).
+If it's not a secret, just add it under `env.variables`.

+If it's a secret, you'll need to add it to `env.secrets-manager`, and one for each environment we have (`dev`, `testnet` and `mainnet`).
+You should use the same name for it as you did in the `serverless.yml` file, but adding a prefix indicating the name of the environment.
+The value should be the path to a key in AWS Secrets Manager.
+Ask some account admin for help on adding the secrets there and providing you with the key path.

 ## Enabling debug logs